root-project/root/README/ReleaseNotes/v616/index.md

     the histogram painter painted it with errors which was a non sense in that particular case.
 This is now fixed.
 It was discussed [here](https://root-forum.cern.ch/t/horizontal-line-at-0-on-y-axis/30244/26)
+  - Add `TGraph2D::GetPoint`, with similar interface and behaviour as `TGraph::GetPoint`

 ## 3D Graphics Libraries